hshsl-training/electron-hshsl-outreach-toolkit/README.md

 ##### Environment:

-Jekyll is a Ruby gem.
+Jekyll is a [Ruby](https://www.ruby-lang.org/en/) gem.

-Everything Electron related is a Node.js module.
+Everything Electron related is a [Node.js](https://nodejs.org) module.

 ##### Development set up:

+First build the static site with jekyll:
 ``` bash
 > jekyll build --watch
 ```

+Then, in a new terminal tab, start electron:
 ``` bash
 > npm start
 ```